 The warm spice is more than just your Christmas dinner's go-to flavor booster.
 University of Michigan researchers found that the spice's main compound, cinnamaldehyde, improves increases thermogenesis, and can help fight fat.
 Sprinkling cinnamon on your a.m. oats is probably the easiest and tastiest way to lose the gut in time for swimsuit season.

 The fruit juice you guzzle down with lunch and the slice of chocolate cake you dig into post-dinner isn't helping you in your quest to slim down fast.
 The American Heart Association recommends that women should limit their added sugar intake to 25 grams per day while men should aim for under 37.5 grams.
 Why?
 A study in the British Medical Journal found that increased sugar intake showed a positive correlation with increasing body weight while reducing sugar resulted in lower weight.

 …And Artificial Sweeteners

-Just because a Diet Coke doesn’t pack in the 39 grams of added sugars a 12-ounce can dons, that shouldn’t give you the green light to stock up.
+Just because a Diet Coke doesn't pack in the 39 grams of added sugars a 12-ounce can does, that shouldn't give you the green light to stock up.
 A study in the Journal of the American Geriatrics Society discovered that folks who drank diet soda daily witnessed their waistlines triple in size over the course of nine years.
 Besides saying no to the sugar-free beverage, skip sprinkling Splenda into your morning coffee and bowl of oats.